 The links below provide information on certain specific topics in managing your personal finances:

-- Guide to Credit Cards – A Federal Reserve System site about credit cards, from interest rates and fees to repayment options (also has some Spanish content).
+- Consumer’s Guide to Credit Cards (federalreserveeducation.org) – A Federal Reserve System site about credit cards, from interest rates and fees to repayment options (also has some Spanish content).

-- Feed the Pig – Another site dedicated to strategies for saving money.
+- Feed The Pig: The Campaign to Save Money (debtdiscipline.com) – Another site dedicated to strategies for saving money.

 Do you know what your credit report looks like?
 Did you know you can get a truly free credit report?
 (Avoid websites that charge you a one-time or monthly fee for access to your own credit report!)

 - Free Credit Score & Free Credit Reports With Monitoring | Credit Karma

 - Annual Credit Report.com – Home Page

 You actually have three credit reports… one from each of three reporting agencies… If you are having credit problems, you may need to view all three credit reports to find and fix any errors or omissions.

 - Equifax: Credit Reports & Scores Guide | Credit.com